FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 #### Union datatypes for fields

 Fields may have a second datatype to extend the values supported by the `type` or `codeSet` attribute.
 Orchestra supports this by means of the `unionDataType` attribute of the `<field>` element.
 The available union datatypes are defined by Orchestra, see [Union datatypes for code sets](#union-datatype) for details.
+It is recommended to use the `unionDataType` attribute of the `<codeSet>` element rather than the one of the `<field>` element.
+The latter is available for backward compatibility.

 ### Data fields